juandiego38/challenge_AWS/README.md

-# GLOBANT - POC Project
+# Challenge
-The main objective of this project is to solve a problem for a professional challenge proposed by Globant.
+The main objective of this project is to solve a problem for a professional challenge proposed by a global company.
 Which consists mainly in a data migration, where the source will be CSV files and its final destination will be a SQL database (in this case I chose the Postgres engine because AWS has a free version for it).

 The first part of the challenge consists of sending the files in batches (with the possibility to do it from 1 to 1000), then performing the validations found in the file /Docs/GlobantChallenge.pdf and finally, writing the transactions (batches) that meet all the conditions in the database.
 If they do not meet the conditions, a log will be written with the batch information.
 For my part, I have decided to create a final log to see a summary of the behavior of all batches.
 On the other hand, we have to create a feature to make a backup in AVRO format and later another feature to be able to restore it.